prapti-ai/prapti/README.md

 },
 ```

-Now, when editing your markdown file you should be able to hit `Ctrl-Enter` to get a response from the LLM.
+Now, when editing your markdown file you should be able to press `Ctrl+Enter` to get a response from the LLM.
 You can watch the terminal window for progress.
 Be patient, GPT4 can take 30 seconds to generate a full response.

 See [our documentation](docs/editor_tweaks.md) for optional text editor setup to streamline your experience.